How many tools a small guesthouse actually needs

 Strongly recommended piece 6: communications automation

-This piece is not “essential to operate” but it is the one that frees up the most perceived quality.
+This piece is not “essential to operate” but it is the one that delivers the biggest jump in perceived quality.
 A system that automatically sends:

 - A booking confirmation with useful instructions (how to get there, nearby parking, check-in hours).